 9. 70% of adults in Washington, DC, are single.

 Statistics on loneliness in the United States reveal that the percentage of single adults in the nation’s capital is 20% higher than any other region in the United States.
 However, stats also show that the capital residents are also the most likely to use online dating applications!

 South Carolina comes in second place, with 49% of the adult population being single, while third place goes to Arizona with 48.89% of singles.

 10. Teenage loneliness statistics reveal that the percentage of lonely high school seniors increased from 26% in 2012 to 39% in 2017.

 However, the loneliness epidemic is generational, and younger individuals are affected by it.
 Stats show that the percentage of lonely 12th graders increased from 30% in 2012 to 38% in 2017.
 According to experts, the loneliness outbreak among teens may be because they don’t spend enough time going out with friends.

-In 2017, Childline delivered 4,636 counseling sessions related to loneliness, which is a surprising 14% increase from 2016.
-According to the experts, as technology advances, future generations will have even more issues with social skills.
+In 2017, Childline delivered 4,636 counseling sessions related to loneliness, a surprising 14% increase from 2016.
+According to the experts, future generations will have even more issues with social skills as technology advances.

-13. Almost 55% of the population in Australia feel they lack closeness with another individual once in a while.
+13. Almost 55% of Australia’s population feel they lack closeness with another individual once in a while.

 According to loneliness statistics, Australia is not only isolated by sea but also has one in four adults feeling lonely.
 50.5% of Australian adults feel lonely at least one day a week on average, whereas 27.6% feel lonely for three days or more.
 The stats also show that one in four Australians suffer from social interaction anxiety.